MultiSafepay/docs/content/payments/checkout/payment-pages/hiding-shopping-cart.md

 url: '/payment-pages/hiding-shopping-cart/'
 ---

-By default, payment pages display the shopping cart details, i.e. all items in the customer's order, with the price and VAT for each.
+For payment methods that include a shopping_cart object in the `POST /orders` request, the cart details are displayed on the payment page by default.
+That is, all items in the customer's order, with the price and VAT for each.

+{{< details title="Applicable payment methods" >}}

+- AfterPay
+- E-Invoicing
+- In3
+- Klarna
+- Pay After Delivery

+{{< /details >}}

 To hide shopping cart details on payment pages: